schitresh/system-design/website_designs/social_media/4_facebook_newsfeed.md

 - Keeps all the recent feed data in memory
 - Users can pull the data from the server regularly or when required
 - Issues
-  - New data might not be in feed until tge user issues a pull request
+  - New data might not be in feed until the user issues a pull request
   - Hard to find the right pull cadence
   - Most requests will return empty response (causing wastage of resources)